-The PhD in Oral Biology is primarily a research degree and the thesis research constitutes a major part of the student’s program.
+The PhD in Oral Biology is a research degree emphasizing basic science research.
+The dissertation project constitutes a major part of the student’s program.

-The first year of the PhD program consists primarily of a core curriculum recommended by the Graduate Faculty for each area.
+The first year of the PhD program consists primarily of coursework.
+Students select courses with their advisor's approval from a core curriculum recommended by the Graduate Faculty for each area and their minor program.
 The core curriculum provides students with a working knowledge of the major concepts and research paradigms in that scientific area, a working vocabulary, and the basis for continued learning.
-During the first year, the graduate student also selects a laboratory, a research advisor and a cutting-edge research problem for investigation and thesis preparation.

 Coursework for the PhD degree is selected to give the student a broad background in oral biology plus advanced coursework directly related to the student’s research interests.
 Students must complete a major core curriculum of at least 24 credits.
-Of those 24 credits, all students must satisfactorily complete 8 credits of oral biology topics courses (OBIO 8020-8028), and register and participate in the oral biology student seminar series (OBIO 8030) each semester.
+Of those 24 credits, all students must satisfactorily complete 8 credits of oral biology topics courses, a biostatistics course, and participate in the oral biology student seminar series (OBIO 8030) each semester.

 Courses may be selected from other disciplines with the approval of the advisor and the Director of Graduate Studies.
 A designated minor (minimum 12 credits) in a nonclinical discipline is also required.
 A supporting program option, in lieu of a designated minor, is not acceptable.
 The official degree program listing all courses offered for the major and minor should be submitted after completion of 4 semesters in residence.
 After the preliminary written and oral exams have been passed, students are required to register for a minimum of 24 thesis credits while writing the doctoral thesis.